NOTABLE LIVE OPPORTUNITIES

 Oregon — Opioid Settlement Prevention, Treatment and Recovery Board Member Application

-Virginia — Opioid Abatement Authority: 2024 VOAA Workshops (10/10) (ed. note: $25 registration), Current Online Abatement Academy Workshops (several dates through 2024)
+Virginia — Current Online Abatement Academy Workshops (several dates through 2024)

-COMMUNITY GRANT TRACKER (post-launch maintenance by OST only)
+COMMUNITY GRANT TRACKER (independently maintained by OST)

-LAC and OST have jointly launched the above map on Juneteenth 2024 to provide a snapshot in time of states’ and localities’ opioid settlement grant-making opportunities.
-But of course, states’ decision-making processes are subject to change.
-I will continue to independently track states’ opioid settlement community grant portals using the “Opioid Settlement Community Grant Tracker (v1.0)” spreadsheet below and would encourage all states and localities to email me with additional funding opportunities you’d like to see mentioned.
+Since then, I have continued to independently track states’ opioid settlement community grant portals using the “Opioid Settlement Community Grant Tracker (v1.0)” spreadsheet below.
+I encourage all states and localities to email me with additional funding opportunities you’d like to see mentioned.

-• Has my state announced a public grant-making program funded by opioid settlements? → map (above) and tracker (below)
+Has my state announced a public grant-making program funded by opioid settlements? → map (above) and tracker (below)

-• Are community organizations within my state eligible to apply for funding, and if so, from which share? → tracker (below)
+Are community organizations within my state eligible to apply for funding, and if so, from which share? → tracker (below)

-• Are other sources of funding available from the other shares in this state, e.g., the local share? → tracker (below)
+Are other sources of funding available from the other shares in this state, e.g., the local share? → tracker (below)

 About the map (LAC x OST): The Opioid Settlement Community Grant Portals (map) is a visualization created by the Legal Action Center, in collaboration with Christine Minhee, J.D. of OpioidSettlementTracker.com.
 It summarizes data in her Opioid Settlement Community Grant Tracker (v1.0) (spreadsheet), which Minhee launched in collaboration with LAC and has independently maintained since.
 For use of the Opioid Settlement Community Grant Portals Map, refer to LAC's reproduction and distribution policy here.
 For use of Minhee's Opioid Settlement Community Grant Portals Table, refer to her creative commons license and usage details here.
 All rights reserved.